willgee9531/alx-system_engineering-devops/0x00-shell_basics/README.md

 16- I wrote a script that moves all files beginning with an uppercase letter to the directory /tmp/u 17- I wrote a script that deleted all files in the current working directory that end with the character ~ 18- I wrote a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 Using only two spaces (and lines) in the script
+19- I wrote a script that lists all the files and directories of the current directory, separated by commas (,).
+The directory names should end with a slash (/), Files and directories starting with a dot (.) should be listed, the listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning, only digits and letters are used to sort; Digits should come first, you can assume that all the files we will test with will have at least one letter or one digit, the listing should end with a new line